rosa-lpz/machine-learning-zoomcamp-2025/08-deep-learning/README.md

 ## 8. Neural Networks and Deep Learning

+Note: in the module we use TensorFlow+Keras.
+These videos were recorded a while ago, and while they are still relevant, PyTorch became the to-go framework for training neural networks.

+That's why we also re-recorded the content of this module with PyTorch.
+You can find the materials in the [pytorch/](https://github.com/DataTalksClub/machine-learning-zoomcamp/blob/master/08-deep-learning/pytorch) folder.

+We don't go over the theory in the PyTorch part.
+For that, refer to the main module (the one that still uses Keras).

+How to watch it:

+- If you want to learn PyTorch only, watch the module content for the theory only and then follow along the content of the PyTorch part
+- If you want to learn both (and have time), first do the module and then the PyTorch part

+TensorFlow module videos:

 - 8.1 [Fashion classification](01-fashion-classification.md)
 - 8.1b [Setting up the Environment on Saturn Cloud](01b-saturn-cloud.md)
 - 8.2 [TensorFlow and Keras](02-tensorflow-keras.md)